-In 2023, El Salvador’s Homicide Rate was 0.42 per day or 2.4 murders per 100,000 inhabitants, a decrease of 69% compared to 2022, resulting in 342 fewer murders, a remarkable transformation since 2015, when El Salvador earned the infamous label of “the murder capital of the world.”
+El Salvador’s 2024 homicide rate was 0.31 per day or 1.9 homicides per every 100,000 inhabitants, a decrease of 26.9% compared to 2023, resulting in 42 fewer murders, a remarkable transformation since 2015, when El Salvador earned the infamous label of “the murder capital of the world.”

-Based on the number of homicides and days without murders, 2023 was by far the safest year in El Salvador since 1992, the end of the civil war.
-The safety trend is continuing in 2024.
+Based on the number of homicides and days without murders, 2024 is by far the safest year in El Salvador in over five decades.

 Year | Total Homicides | Daily Homicide Rate | Homicides per 100,000 Inhabitants |